On the images of Galois representations attached to low weight Siegel modular forms: Galois representations associated to Siegel modular forms

 is valued in $\T_{\vec{k}_i}\tensor_\Z \O_{E_i}$.
 Composing with $r_i$, we obtain a pseudorepresentation

-A computation shows that each $\overline T_i$ is in fact valued in $\O_E/\l^i$, and that for $i\ge m$, $\overline T_m \equiv\overline T_i\pmod{\l^m}$.
+A computation shows that each $\overline T_i$ is in fact valued in $\O_{E_\lambda}/\lambda^i$ and that, for $i\ge m$, $\overline T_m \equiv\overline T_i\pmod{\lambda^m}$.
 Hence, there is a pseudorepresentation

-It follows from the theory of pseudorepresentations \cite[Theorem 1]{taylor1991galois} that there is a semisimple Galois representation
+It follows from the theory of pseudorepresentations \cite[Thm.\ 1]{taylor1991galois} that there is a semisimple Galois representation

-associated to $T$, which is by construction the Galois representation associated to $\pi$.
+associated to $T$, which is, by construction, the Galois representation associated to $\pi$.

-Taylor's construction via pseudorepresentations shows that $\rho_{\pi, \l}$ is valued in $\GL_4(\Qlb)$, but is insufficient to show that the representation is isomorphic to one which is valued in $\Gf(\Qlb)$: taking the trace of $\rho_i$ `forgets' the fact that $\rho_i$ is symplectic.
-The proof of Theorem \ref{image-Gsp4} follows the same structure of Taylor's proof, replacing pseudorepresentations with Lafforgue's $G$-pseudorepresentations.
+Taylor's construction via pseudorepresentations shows that $\rho_\lambda$ is valued in $\GL_4(\overline E_\lambda)$, but is insufficient to show that the representation is isomorphic to one that is valued in $\Gf(\overline E_\lambda)$: taking the trace of $\rho_i$ `forgets' the fact that $\rho_i$ is symplectic.
+The proof of \Cref{image-Gsp4} follows the same structure as Taylor's proof, replacing pseudorepresentations with Lafforgue's $G$-pseudorepresentations.